openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 #.
 Ensure that the new team member has registered with Studio.
 #.
 From the **Settings** menu, select **Course Team**.
 #.
 Click **Add a New Team Member**.
 #.
 Enter the new team member's email address, then click **ADD USER**.

+The new team member can now work on the course in Studio.
+To preview the course in the LMS or work on the Instructor Dashboard, the team member must enroll in the course.

 You can also assign privileged roles to users when you work in the LMS.

+.. note:: The LMS "Course Staff" role is the same as the Studio "Staff" role, and the LMS "Instructors" role is the same as the Studio "Admin" role.

-Regardless of where the role is assigned, these administrative team members can work on your course in both the LMS and in Studio.
-For more information on assigning roles while you run your course, see :ref:`Course_Staffing`.
+Regardless of where the role is assigned, these administrative team members can work on your course in both Studio and the LMS (after enrollment).
+For more information about assigning roles while you run your course, see :ref:`Course_Staffing`.

+You can also designate teams of people to beta test your course and to moderate and manage its discussions by assigning other LMS roles.
+The beta testers and discussion administrators must be enrolled in your course, but they do not need to have Staff or Admin access.
+For more information, see :ref:`Beta_Testing` and :ref:`Assigning_discussion_roles`.